raghunathanp95/poc-p2p-energy/README.md

 ## Standalone

 The standalone folder contains examples of how to write `grid`, `producer`, `consumer`, `source` as standalone entities.
-It is easy to replace certain facilities within these components use pluggable services, such as storage.
+It is easy to replace certain features within these components using pluggable services, such as storage and registration.
 This means the entities could be run on lower power embedded devices using remote services for some of their actions.

 See [./standalone/README.md](./standalone/README.md) for more details.

 ## Common

 Both the `demonstration` and the `standalone` packages share a large percentage of their code, the shared code can be found in the `common` library.

+## License

+MIT License - Copyright (c) 2019 IOTA Stiftung